Principle of the Measurement

 Ambient aerosols are sampled into a vacuum chamber, focused with an aerodynamic lens into a beam, impacted on a vaporizer, and evaporated into the electron impact ionization source of a mass spectrometer.
 Mass distributions are measured using a particle-beam chopper at the exit of the lens and the particle time-of-flight in the vacuum chamber between the chopper and the time the signals are detected in the mass spectrometer.

 A major upgrade in 2007 was swapping the original quadrupole mass spectrometer for a compact time-of-flight mass spectrometer.
 Customizations are continuously being made to operate the instrument semi-autonomously or aboard NOAA aircraft (special rack, pressure-controlled sampling inlet, rewiring power sources, pneumatically controlled inlet valve, etc.).
 The optional light scattering module was added in 2012 to determine the in-situ collection efficiency.
-This combination of customizations, upgrades, and options makes CSL's LS-C-ToF AMS a one-of-a-kind instrument for field and laboratory aerosol chemical composition measurements.
+This combination of customizations, upgrades, and options makes CSL's C-ToF AMS a one-of-a-kind instrument for field and laboratory aerosol chemical composition measurements.

 Non-refractory submicron aerosol composition, including aerosol sulfate, nitrate, ammonium, chloride, and organic material.

 Airborne Detection Limits and Time Response*

 Nitrate: ~0.04 µg sm-3 in 10 seconds

 Chloride: ~0.07 µg sm-3 in 10 seconds

 Organic mass: ~0.3 µg sm-3 in 10 seconds

 *Detection limits are from the 2017 UWFPS field campaign aboard the NOAA Twin Otter, using averages from 2-9 hours after starting the pumps.